-If the highway has four lanes of traffic or more, or if the highway allows for traffic to travel both ways, then the school bus may only discharge children whose residences are on the right side of the street or if the stop is at a crosswalk.
+If the highway has four lanes of traffic or more, or if the highway allows for traffic to travel both ways, then the school bus may only discharge children whose residences are on the right side of the street in the same direction the bus is traveling or if the stop is at a crosswalk.
 The routes of the school buses are planned by the district in a way to prevent children from crossing a four lane highway.

 What You Can Do If Your Child Is Injured in an Accident Involving a School Bus

 The specific facts of the incident will determine whether a lawsuit is appropriate or whether you can recover monetary damages.
 Additionally, under Illinois law, there is a limited amount of time to file a lawsuit against the negligent driver.
-Do not hesitate to reach out to us at the Kryder Law Group by phone at 312-223-1700, by email at email@example.com, or through the interactive chat client on our website for a free and confidential consultation.
-We know injuries are incredibly stressful, so check out our what our client say and see how we’ve helped countless others handle similar injuries.
+Call today to discuss the facts of your case with a personal injury lawyer.

 School Bus Drivers and the Use of Technology

 If a bus driver uses their cell phone while the bus is in operation, even during an emergency, they aren’t driving according to the law.
-At no point should a bus driver use their personal cell phone to make personal calls or to test.
-This puts the students at serious risk from the driver being distracted and increasing the chance that an accident will happen.
+At no point should a bus driver use their personal cell phone to make personal calls or to text.
+This puts the students at serious risk from a distracted driver and increases the chance that an accident will happen.